hydromisc/hydromisc/doc/nutrient-design.md

 ppm" will be different.
 That's pretty confusing, so I prefer to work in EC only.

+[^11]: For example, target total nitrogen was 78 ppm and they measure 88 + 9 = 97 ppm, 24% higher.
+Target potassium was 126 ppm and they
+measure 161 ppm, 28% higher, so a similar ratio.

-[^11]: A professional would use sulfuric or nitric acid, but I don't want that in my apartment.
+[^12]: A professional would use sulfuric or nitric acid, but I don't want that in my apartment.
 It's also possible to remove the alkalinity in the water by reverse osomosis instead of neutralizing it with acid, and that would solve the problem completely.
 Household RO systems